matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 abstraction" and it aims to resolve the issues described above.

 ::: warning
-- zkSync Era is one of the first EVM-compatible chains to adopt AA, so we are using the testnet to see how *classical* projects from EVM chains coexist with the account abstraction feature.
+- zkSync Era is one of the first EVM-compatible chains to adopt account abstraction.
+We are using the testnet to see how other projects on EVM chains coexist with account abstraction.
-- Due to this, you may expect some **breaking changes to the API/interfaces required for AA.**
+- Due to this, you may expect some **breaking changes to the API/interfaces required for account abstraction.**
 :::

 ## Prerequisites